datacarpentry/openrefine-socialsci/_episodes/02-working-with-openrefine.md

 openrefine.exe file.
 Java services will start automatically on your machine, and OpenRefine will open in your browser.
 On a Mac, OpenRefine can be launched from your Applications folder.
 If you are using Linux, you will need to navigate to your OpenRefine directory in the command line and run `./refine`.
+If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

 OpenRefine can import a variety of file types, including tab separated (`tsv`), comma separated (`csv`), Excel (`xls`, `xlsx`), JSON, XML, RDF as XML, and